Explore UAB

 Message from the Director

-The Southeastern Biosafety Laboratory Alabama Birmingham (SEBLAB) at the University of Alabama at Birmingham (UAB) is one of the 12 Regional Biocontainment Laboratories (RBL) funded by NIAID.
+The Southeastern Biosafety Laboratory Alabama Birmingham (SEBLAB) at the University of Alabama at Birmingham (UAB) is one of the 12 Regional Biocontainment Laboratories (RBL) established and committed to protect the United States from potential biothreats.
 It is a state-of-the-art high containment research facility with BSL-2, BSL-3 and ABSL-3 laboratories essential for conducting cutting-edge research on existing and emerging infectious diseases.
-SEBLAB is a vital resource not only for UAB researchers but also for investigators from academia, industry, and governmental organizations, offering a secure high containment research environment that enhances our nation’s ability to respond to emerging pathogens and pandemic threats.
+SEBLAB is a vital resource not only for UAB researchers but also for investigators from academia, industry, and governmental organizations, offering a secure high containment research environment that enhances our nation’s ability to respond to emerging pathogens and biothreats.
 SEBLAB is committed to biosafety providing high quality comprehensive training programs in accordance with federal, state and local regulations.
-By promoting a culture of safety and excellence in research practices, we at SEBLAB aim to inspire innovation and impactful discoveries that will advance scientific knowledge, developing critical diagnostics, vaccines, and therapeutics, that enhance local, regional, national, and global health.
+By promoting a culture of safety and excellence in research practices, SEBLAB strives to foster innovation and meaningful breakthroughs that advance scientific knowledge, create vital diagnostics and therapeutics, and protect U.S. citizens from biothreats, benefiting human health on a local, regional, national, and global scale.